codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 });
 ```

 See [this guide](http://parseplatform.org/docs/parse-server/guide/#live-queries) for more details.
 Parse Live Queries rely on the websocket protocol, which creates a bidirectional channel between the client and server and periodically exchange ping/pong frames to validate the connection is still alive.
 Websocket URLs are usually prefixed with ws:// or wss:// (secure) URLs.
-Heroku instances already provide websocket support, but if you are deploying to a different server (Amazon), you may need to make sure that TCP port 80 or TCP port 443 are available.
+If you are deploying to a different server (Amazon), you may need to make sure that TCP port 80 or TCP port 443 are available.

 You will need to also setup the client SDK by adding this dependency to your `app/build.gradle` config: